System currency and local currency

 7. Review and update each bill audit and the amount you have entered for the minimum total cost.

-8. Review and updated the cost recovery flags on each bill.
+8. Review and update the cost recovery flags on each bill.

 Source currency

-You can manually change the currency type for an individual bill when you are entering or viewing a bill.
+You can manually change the currency for an individual bill when you are entering or viewing the bill.

 Here is an example of how to change the currency when you are manually entering the bill.